2nd Multi-Domain Task Force leading Army Wellness Center’s unit challenge

+WIESBADEN, Germany – The U.S. Army Garrison Wiesbaden’s Army Wellness Center’s Unit Challenge has hit its mid-point and the 2nd Multi-Domain Task Force is leading the challenge.

+According to health promotion technician, Jodi Kowalczyk, there are 14 units participating in the challenge.
+Ranking second and third are U.S. Army Europe and Africa and the 24th Military Intelligence Battalion.

-U. S. Army Garrison Wiesbaden Command Sgt.
+Garrison Command Sgt.
 Maj.
-Richard Russell stopped by the Army Wellness Center Feb.
-25 to see how the unit challenge was going and Jodi Kowalczyk, health promotion technician, explained the records she is keeping on the participant’s work in the challenge.
+Richard Russell stopped by the clinic to see how the challenge was going and Kowalczyk explained the records she is keeping on the participant’s work in the challenge.
+She also explained that she’s been trying to figure out how to inspire military members to get healthy in the New Year and came up with the unit challenge.
+She has a trophy for the winning unit available and the Directorate of Family Morale, Welfare and Recreation will provide a $100 gift card to the individual with the highest points.

+“Our main focus is on active duty military members and I checked all the wellness centers to see what they are doing and I came up with this way to get units and individuals involved in doing something to help themselves,” said Kowalczyk.

+This competition will run for 90 days from Jan.
+10 through April 8.
+She said the 90-day challenge is inspired by the idea that “it takes 21 days to form a habit and 90 days to change a lifestyle.”

 |Date Taken: